 Nexus to a reason for persecution

-Available information indicates that persecution of these profiles is for reasons of religion.
+Available information indicates that persecution of these profiles is highly likely to be for reasons of religion.
 In the case of the Shia minority, persecution may be for reasons of religion and/or to (imputed) political opinion.